AvePoint/cloud-api/docs/elements/general/tenant/get-cloud-backup-m365-users-batch.md

-# Retrieve customer tenant protected user status
+# Retrieve User Protected Status for Customer

-Use this API to get customer tenant protected user status.
+Use this API to retrieve the protected status of users in the customer's tenant by Cloud Backup for Microsoft 365.

  ## Permissions